Filename extension |

 The format is mainly based on two encoding modes:

-Both modes can be assisted by separate modeling of specific image features, unknown in other codecs at the time of creating the format:[a]
+These modes can be assisted by separate modeling of specific image features called:

-JPEG XL can losslessly reencode existing JPEG files by directly copying JPEG's DCT block coefficients to 8x8 VarDCT blocks, making smaller filesizes possible due to better entropy coding.
-JPEG reconstruction data allows transcoding back to the original JPEG file, although constraints limit support for some files.[13]
+JPEG XL codec can losslessly transcode a widely-supported subset of JPEG files, by directly copying JPEG's DCT block coefficients to 8×8 VarDCT blocks, making smaller file sizes possible due to JPEG XL's superior entropy coding.
+This process is reversible and it allows for the original JPEG file to be reconstructed bit-for-bit, although constraints limit support for some files.[23]

-Prediction is run using a pixel-by-pixel decorrelator without side information, including a parametrized self-correcting weighted ensemble of predictors.
+Prediction is run using a pixel-by-pixel decorrelator without side information, including a parameterized self-correcting weighted ensemble of predictors.
 Context modeling includes specialized static models and powerful meta-adaptive models that take local error into account, with a signaled tree structure and predictor selection per context.
-Entropy coding is LZ77-enabled and can use both asymmetric numeral systems (ANS) and Huffman coding (for low complexity encoders or for reducing overhead of short streams).[citation needed]
+Entropy coding is LZ77-enabled and can use either asymmetric numeral systems or Prefix codes (useful for low-complexity encoders, or reducing the overhead of short streams).[15]

 Animated (multi-frame) images do not perform advanced inter-frame prediction, though some rudimentary inter-frame coding tools are available: